rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/ClearEventListeners.md

 It performs the following actions :
 1. Deregister all the events.
 2. Save the response/error.
-3. Format the result and send the response back to IntentReader
+3. Format the result and send the response back to IntentReader.

 ## Usage
 * This handler is invoked to clear all the event listeners at a time.